Isabelle-123/github-user-app/README.md

 ## 🧪 Try it

-Clone it, do a npm install and then npm start
+Clone it, do a npm install, add your github credentials and then npm start.

 It will run the app in the development mode.<br />
 Open [http://localhost:3002](http://localhost:3002) to view it in the browser.

-The page will reload if you make edits.<br />